What Is a Just Between Friends Consignment Franchise?

 In a need-based market with a built-in demographic of millions, there is bound to be significant competition.
 However, we offer something other children’s consignment sales franchise systems don’t, and it’s what our customers value most—child safety.

 Every year hundreds of children’s items are recalled due to being unsafe.
-While our competition passes the full responsibility of keeping their customers’ children safe on to their franchise owners, Just Between Friends is the only brand that employs a full-time product safety and recall specialist.
+While our competition passes the full responsibility of keeping their customers’ children safe on to their franchise owners, Just Between Friends is the only brand that employs a product safety and recall specialist.

 Kami Snowbarger, Director of Product Communications and Safety & Recall Specialist with Just Between Friends, is well known in the safety industry and has a great working relationship with the National Consumer Product Safety Commission and other national safety organizations.
 She is regarded as an expert in the secondhand safety realm and is featured locally and nationally for that expertise.